On the Integrality Gap of the Subtour LP for the 1,2-TSP: Preliminaries and a first bound on the integrality gap

-We note that the bound obtained on the integrality gap seems rather weak, as the best known lower bound on the integrality gap is only $\frac{10}9$.
+Note that, combined with (\ref{eq:PY}) and Theorem \ref{thm:109}, Lemma~\ref{lem:PYsubt} implies that the cost of the tour is at most $ \tfrac{7}{9} \cdot \tfrac{10}{9} OPT(\SUBT) + \tfrac{4}{9} OPT(\SUBT)=\tfrac {106}{81}OPT(\SUBT).$ This bound obtained on the integrality gap seems rather weak, as the best known lower bound on the integrality gap is only $\tfrac{10}9$.
 Schalekamp, Williamson, and van Zuylen~\cite{SchalekampWvZ11} have conjectured that the integrality gap (or worst-case ratio) of the subtour LP occurs when the solution to the subtour LP is a fractional 2-matching.

-That is, the worst-case ratio for the subtour LP occurs for costs $c$ such that an optimal subtour LP solution for $c$ is the same as an optimal fractional 2-matching for $c$.
-Schalekamp et al.\ call such costs $c$ {\em fractional 2-matching costs} for the subtour LP. \begin{conj}[Schalekamp et al.~\cite{SchalekampWvZ11}] The integrality gap for the subtour LP is attained for a fractional 2-matching cost for the subtour LP. \end{conj}
+\begin{conj}[Schalekamp et al.~\cite{SchalekampWvZ11}] Let $\alpha_n$ be the integrality gap of the subtour LP on $n$ vertices.
+Then there exists an instance which has an optimal subtour LP solution that is an F2M and for which the optimal tour has cost at least $\alpha_n$ times the subtour LP cost. \end{conj}

 In the next section, we show that we can obtain better bounds on the integrality gap of the subtour LP in the case that the optimal solution is a fractional 2-matching.
-In Section~\ref{sec:better}, we show how to combine the proof of Theorem~\ref{thm:intgap12} with the bounds in the next section, to obtain a better upper bound on the integrality gap.
+In Section~\ref{sec:better}, we then show how to combine Lemma~\ref{lem:PYsubt} with the bounds in the next section to obtain an upper bound of $\tfrac{5}{4}$ on the integrality gap.